 One to One Correspondence–We sang Five Little Ducks from Everything Preschool to practice one to one correspondence.
 A participating mom printed off ten clip art ducks from online, colored and laminated them.
 We practiced one to one correspondence by singing the song counting down from ten instead of five.

-Graphing…and Sorting – Students sorted silk leaves I’d purchased from the local craft store and then graphed our result on the kitchen floor.
+Graphing…and Sorting – Students sorted Decorative Fall Silk Leaves and then graphed our result on the kitchen floor.
 First we sorted by color, since that is always the easiest for children.
 Then I opened a short discussion about other ways we could organize the leaves.
 We then sorted by shape and size, and graphed each sort.

 Finally, the students practiced more one to one correspondence by counting how many leaves fell into the different categories.
 This opened up a great discussion about measurement as the students learned about how the tallest lines usually had the most leaves, and the shortest lines usually had the least.